wenkeyang/coppersmith/USERGUIDE.markdown

 ### The `Feature` class

 An individual feature is represented by the `Feature[S, V]` class.
-Its two type parameters are
+The two type parameters are
 the *source* (or input) type
 and the *value* (or output) type.
 You can think of it as a function from `S` to `V`: